Latest update of text: March 2026.

 Fourth multi-annual action programme – EU4Health

 The Programme for Community action in the field of public health was the first EU action programme with a view to contributing to the achievement of a high level of health protection in Europe and covered the period from 2003 to 2008.
 The fourth multi-annual programme of EU action in the field of health is called EU4Health.
-Regulation (EU) 2021/522 of the European Parliament and of the Council of 24 March 2021 establishing a Programme for the Union’s action in the field of health (‘EU4health programme’) for the period 2021–2027 offers funding to EU Member States, health organisations and non-governmental organisations (NGOs).
+Regulation (EU) 2021/522 of the European Parliament and of the Council of 24 March 2021 establishing a Programme for the Union’s action in the field of health (‘EU4health programme’) for the period 2021–2027 offers funding to EU countries, health organisations and non-governmental organisations (NGOs).
 It is designed, among other objectives, to boost the EU’s preparedness for major cross-border health threats by establishing:

-• reserves of medical supplies for crises;
+• reserves of medical supplies for crises

-• a reserve of healthcare staff and experts that can be mobilised to respond to crises across the EU;
+• a reserve of healthcare staff and experts that can be mobilised to respond to crises across the EU

 • increased surveillance of health threats.

-EU4Health has a budget of €5.8 billion for the period 2021–2027 and will support a longer-term vision of improving health outcomes via efficient and inclusive health systems across the EU Member States.
-For this purpose, there are 10 specific objectives that are classified under the four general goals:
+EU4Health has a budget of €4.4 billion for the period 2021–27 and is designed to support a longer-term vision of improving health outcomes via efficient and inclusive health systems across the EU countries.
+For this purpose, there are 10 specific objectives that are classified under the 4 general goals:

-• improve and foster health in the EU,
+• improve and foster health

-• disease prevention and health promotion,
+• health promotion and disease prevention

-• international health initiatives and cooperation;
+• international health initiatives and cooperation

-• prevention, preparedness and response to cross-border health threats,
+• prevention, preparedness and response to cross-border health threats

-• complementing national stockpiling of essential crisis-relevant products,
+• complementing national stockpiling of essential crisis-relevant products

-• establishing a reserve of medical, healthcare and support staff;
+• establishing a reserve of medical, healthcare and support staff

-• improving access to healthcare,
+• enhancing access to healthcare

-• developing and implementing EU health legislation and evidence-based decision making,
+• developing and implementing EU health legislation and evidence-based decision making

 • integrated work among national health systems.